baptischmi/RCourse_ML/README.txt

 ##############

-This directory includes the files for the participants of the R-course "Machine Learning using R"
+This directory includes the files for the participants of the R-course "Machine Learning using R".